 Your adrenal gland may be removed if you have any of the following: Adrenal cancer

 Diseases of the adrenal gland, causing it to make too much of a hormone such as

 pheochromocytomaA large adrenal massAn adrenal mass that cannot be identified with a needle biopsy

-Factors that may increase the risk of complications include: Increased ageObesityLong-standing cortisol excessSmokingPoor nutritionRecent or chronic illnessHeart or lung problemsAlcoholismUse of certain medicines such as blood pressure pills, muscle relaxants, tranquilizersUse of illegal drugs such as LSD, hallucinogens, marijuana, or cocaine
+Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as: SmokingDrinkingChronic diseases, such as diabetes or obesityLong-standing cortisol excessSmokingPoor nutritionRecent or chronic illnessHeart or lung problemsAlcoholismUse of certain medicines such as blood pressure pills, muscle relaxants, tranquilizers, sleeping pills, insulin, steroids, sedatives, or hypnotic agentsUse of illegal drugs such as LSD, hallucinogens, marijuana, or cocaine

 Your doctor will likely do some or all of the following:

 Imaging tests, such as